amit19singh/Layer-2-VPN/README.md

 # Prerequisites
-Python 3.8+
+- Python 3.8+
-C++17
+- C++17
-Linux with /dev/net/tun enabled
+- Linux with /dev/net/tun enabled
-GCC/Clang for C++ compilation
+- GCC/Clang for C++ compilation

 # Setup
 - Clone the project
-- compile the code
+- Compile the code
-  g++ -o vport vport.cpp tap_utils.cpp -lpthread
+  - g++ -o vport vport.cpp tap_utils.cpp -lpthread

 Note: Since, we are running everything locally on a single host, in the same network namespace, with both TAP devices as local interfaces, this usually prevents the kernel from sending ARP requests as it would in an actual LAN setup.